garethjohnsdesign/hotfeet.beta/index.md

 position: 0
 image: "/uploads/og-image.png"
-header: We are a London and Dublin-based film production collective, digging deep to investigate and search for the truth
+header: We are a London and Dublin-based film production collective, digging deep to investigate and search for the truth.
 sub-header: Working across borders and cultural divides, creating long and short-form content for online platforms, broadcast and cinematic release.
 selected-text: